IBM/watsonx-prompt-lab/docs/lab-2/README.md

 ### 2.1 How to add grounding data:

 First, obtain the document you want to add.
-For example, download to your laptop the following github issue example:
+You can download the example GitHub issue provided:
 [Issue-36122.pdf](https://github.com/IBM/watsonx-prompt-lab/blob/main/docs/lab-2/Issue-36122.pdf)

 Next, click on "Grounding with documents" and then click on "Select or create vector index" and then "New vector index"